markyoder/wasp_clone/waspcore/README.md

 The string pool consists of two members: (1) a vector of chars and (2) a vector of indices indicating string starts.
 This ensures that the string data that is consumed from a text file are reasonably maintained and that storage size is not inflated.

-In a benchmark of one application's input - consisting of 300MB in which the document tokens' mathematical mode was 3 characters, with a mean of 4, using `std::string` produces on average ~28+ byte overhead per token.
-Specifically, 8 byte heap pointer, 8 byte size, 8 byte heap page header, and 8 byte heap memory page.
+In a benchmark of one application's input - consisting of 300MB in which the document tokens' mathematical mode was 3 characters, with a mean of 4, using `std::string` produces on average ~28+ byte overhead per token, or, specifically, 8 byte heap pointer, 8 byte size, 8 byte heap page header, and 8 byte heap memory page.

-In contrast, the StringPool only requires a 5 byte overhead per token.
-Specifically, a 4-byte index and a null terminating character.
+In contrast, the StringPool only requires a 5 byte overhead per token, or, specifically, a 4-byte index and a null terminating character.
 Using the StringPool facilitates a significant memory consolidation.

 ## Token Pool
-Token pool associates a token type and file byte offset with the text that resides in the StringPool.
+Token pool associates a token type and a file byte offset with the text that resides in the StringPool.
 New lines are a special piece of meta data that is captured for text location deduction.

-The type information indicates whether it is an integer, real, word, declarator, terminator, etc. and can be used to deduce context or perform operations on a class of data.
+The type information indicates whether it is an integer, real, word, declarator, terminator, etc. This information can be used to deduce context or perform operations on a class of data.

 The file byte offset is the absolute location in the file at which the text begins.
-This is not intuitive in and of itself to a user, but when combined with new line offset text location, line and column, can be deduced.
+This is not intuitive to a user, but when combined with new line offset text location, line and column, can be deduced.

 Specifically, the line can be computed as the distance from the upper bound of the token's file offset in the list of line file offsets and the line offset.